-Like Illinois, Indiana borders the Great Lakes, which means that its residents often deal with “the lake effect,” which we explained above.
-The northern half sees over double the snowfall compared to the southern half.
-Northern Illinois and the Chicago Area, respectively, experience 34.4 and 31.3 inches, while the southern half has an average of 11 inches per winter.
+Like Illinois, Indiana borders the Great Lakes, which means that its residents often deal with “the lake effect,” explained above.
+The northern half sees almost triple the snowfall compared to the southern half.
+Northern Illinois and the Chicago Area, respectively, experience 43.3 and 24.1 average inches, while the southern half has an average of 15 inches per winter.

-In a southeast region of this strangely shaped state called “The Thumb,” Michigan residents can face over 40 inches over the course of winter.
+In a southeast region of this strangely shaped state called “The Thumb,” Michigan residents can face 42.3 inches over the course of winter.
 But in the Upper Peninsula, there are over 115 inches on average that fall, which falls in line with ‘the lake effect.”